CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/add.md

 ### Related Commands

-- netq del notification rule
+- ```netq del notification rule```
-- netq add notification filter
+- ```netq add notification filter```
-- netq add notification channel
+- ```netq add notification channel```
-- netq add notification proxy
+- ```netq add notification proxy```
-- netq show notification
+- ```netq show notification```

 - - -

 ## netq add notification proxy

-To send event notification messages through a proxy server instead of directly to a notification channel, you configure NetQ with the hostname, and optionally a port, of a proxy server.
+To send event notifications through a proxy server instead of directly to a notification channel, configure NetQ with the hostname, and optionally a proxy server port.
 If you do not specify a port, NetQ defaults to port 80.
 Only one proxy server is currently supported.
 To simplify deployment, configure your proxy server before configuring channels, rules, or filters.

 ### Syntax